 What can you afford?

-Stamp duty is changing in 2025: how does this impact your move?
+Stamp duty changes 2025: how does this impact your move?

 5 min read

-Stamp Duty Land Tax (SDLT) rates are changing from 1st April 2025, which could add thousands to your home move.
+Stamp Duty Land Tax (SDLT) rates changed on 1st April 2025, which could add thousands to your home move.
 Use our Stamp Duty Calculator 2025 to find out how much this could cost you.

 • Alistair Singer Digital Channel Director at My Home Move Conveyancing